Betty Cooper

 Elizabeth "Betty" Cooper is one of the main characters appearing in American comic books published by Archie Comics.
 She is the lead guitarist, percussionist and one of the three singers of The Archies.
 The character was created by Bob Montana and John L. Goldwater, and first appeared in Pep Comics #22 (cover-dated Dec.
 1941), on the first page of the first Archie story, serving as a love interest to Archie Andrews.

-Betty is in love with Archie, which drives her attempts to win his affections by whatever means possible, and her rivalry with her best friend, vocalist/keyboardist Veronica Lodge, have been among the longest-running themes in the comics.
+Betty is in love with Archie, which drives her attempts to win his affections by whatever means possible, and her rivalry with her best friend, the vocalist and keyboardist Veronica Lodge, have been among the longest-running themes in the comics.
 She is portrayed by Lili Reinhart in Riverdale and Khushi Kapoor in The Archies.